Cyclic model: Overview

-In the 1920s, theoretical physicists, most notably Albert Einstein, considered the possibility of a cyclic model for the universe as an (everlasting) alternative to the model of an expanding universe.
-However, work by Richard C. Tolman in 1934 showed that these early attempts failed because of the cyclic problem: according to the Second Law of Thermodynamics, entropy can only increase.
+In the 1920s, theoretical physicists, most notably Albert Einstein, noted the possibility of a cyclic model for the universe as an (everlasting) alternative to the model of an expanding universe.
+In 1922, Alexander Friedmann introduced the Oscillating Universe Theory.
+However, work by Richard C. Tolman in 1934 showed that these early attempts failed because of the cyclic problem: according to the second law of thermodynamics, entropy can only increase.
 This implies that successive cycles grow longer and larger.
 Extrapolating back in time, cycles before the present one become shorter and smaller culminating again in a Big Bang and thus not replacing it.
 This puzzling situation remained for many decades until the early 21st century when the recently discovered dark energy component provided new hope for a consistent cyclic cosmology.
 In 2011, a five-year survey of 200,000 galaxies and spanning 7 billion years of cosmic time confirmed that "dark energy is driving our universe apart at accelerating speeds."

 One new cyclic model is the brane cosmology model of the creation of the universe, derived from the earlier ekpyrotic model.
 It was proposed in 2001 by Paul Steinhardt of Princeton University and Neil Turok of Cambridge University.
 The theory describes a universe exploding into existence not just once, but repeatedly over time.
 The theory could potentially explain why a repulsive form of energy known as the cosmological constant, which is accelerating the expansion of the universe, is several orders of magnitude smaller than predicted by the standard Big Bang model.

 A different cyclic model relying on the notion of phantom energy was proposed in 2007 by Lauris Baum and Paul Frampton of the University of North Carolina at Chapel Hill.

 Other cyclic models include conformal cyclic cosmology and loop quantum cosmology.